pbmthomas/AAdash/README.md

 screen -S aadash
 ```

-This will automatically enter a new terminal session, where you can start the server using `Rescript app.R`.
+This will automatically enter a new terminal session, where you can start the server using `Rscript app.R`.
 To disconnect, you can press "Control-A", then "Control-D".
 To reconnect (e.g. to stop or restart the server), you type `screen -R aadash`.

 #### Securing the server